dadooda/ori/README.md

 <a name="local_project_doc_setup" /> Local project doc setup
 ------------------------------------------------------------

-With a small hack it is possible to generate your local project's (Rails or not) `ri` documentation and make it available to ORI.
+With a small hack it is possible to generate **your own local project's** RI documentation and make it instantly available in your IRB/Rails console.

 To do it, add to your `~/.irbrc`:

 ~~~
 # Local doc hack.
-To generate project's doc, do a:
-#
+if true
+  path = "doc/ri"

+  eval %{
+    module Kernel
+      private

+      def localdoc
-#   $ rdoc --ri -o doc/ri -O
+        system("rdoc --ri --all -O -o #{path}")
-if File.directory?(path = "doc/ri")
+      end
+    end

+    # Add local lookup path if it exists.
+Otherwise `ri` will refuse to find anything at all.
+    if File.directory? "#{path}"
       ORI.conf.frontend.gsub!("%s", "-d #{path} %s")
     end
+  } # eval

+  puts "Local doc hack available.
+Use `localdoc` to update project's RI doc"
+end # if true
 ~~~

-Now step into your project's directory and generate the doc, like the comment says:
+Now in your project's IRB or Rails console you can do a:

 ~~~
-$ rdoc --ri -o doc/ri -O
+>> localdoc
 ~~~

-Now fire up the console and enjoy instant documentation on your classes and methods:
+After the doc has been rebuilt, do a:

 ~~~
-$ rails console
 >> MyKlass.ri
 >> MyKlass.ri :some_method
 ~~~

+, and enjoy an up-to-date doc.

+My own experience shows that the habit of using `localdoc` has at least two good consequences:

+* Now there **is** an incentive to document methods **now**, not "when time permits".
+* We can keep an eye on RDoc issues which occur during the doc generation.
+  RDoc's parser is far from being perfect, but in many cases we can fix or work around certain quirks.
+  It's much easier to do it in small portions as we go, rather than all at once.

+If your experience is different from mine, feel free to share it!

 <a name="usage" /> Usage